 Children involved in a divorce should be the focus of settlement.
 Therefore, the divorcing parties must determine custody, parenting time, child support, and other various factors for the children like who makes final decisions, who covers health insurance, who pays for uncovered medical expenses, who pays for extracurricular activities, and whether the parties want to continue to work together to plan for college expenses.
 A judge will consider the best interests of the children when deciding on these matters.

 The process of getting a divorce in Alpharetta begins by filing an in-person or online complaint, which must be served to and signed by the defendant or respondent who can also bring their own counterclaim for divorce.
-If there are children involved, each party must also take a co-parenting seminar and file a certificate of completion with the court.
-These seminars exist to provide resources and information on how to co-parent after divorce.
+If there are children involved, each party must also take a co-parenting webinar and file a certificate of completion with the court.
+These webinars exist to provide resources and information on how to co-parent after divorce.

 There is a mandated 31 day waiting period thereafter before a divorce can be finalized, during which the parties can work toward a final agreement.
 This is simply to make sure a couple is set on their decision and do not end up reconciling or getting back together before a lawsuit is already underway.
 An uncontested divorce in Alpharetta could take as little as two months because of the waiting period, whereas the process can take a year or more if the parties have to resort to litigation.